python-openxml/python-docx/README.rst

 .. image:: https://travis-ci.org/python-openxml/python-docx.svg?branch=master
    :target: https://travis-ci.org/python-openxml/python-docx

-*python-docx* is a Python library for creating and updating Microsoft Word (.docx) files.
+*python-docx* is a Python library for reading, creating, and updating Microsoft Word (.docx) files.

 More information is available in the `python-docx documentation`_.